roadtocode4u/spaceship/docs/javascript/11-math-function/11-math-function.md

 number.toFixed(digits)
 ```
 `number`: The number you want to format.<br/>
 `digits`: The number of decimal places to keep in the result.
-It must be an integer between 0 and 20.

 **Example :**